fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

 :::image type="content" source="media/teams-client-health-main-page-alt.png" alt-text="A screenshot of the Teams client health page with callouts marked.
 The first callout is over the page title.
 The second callout is on the upper middle of a table showing details.
 The number three is to the upper right of this table next to search, settings, and export options.":::

 - Callout 1: The Client update widget displays the overall version status distribution for all devices in your tenant.
-The update status widget provides statuses by 3 categories:
+The update status widget provides statuses by three categories:
   - Latest Build: A device is running a Teams client build newer than the last 100% released build.
   - One or more builds behind: A device is running a Teams client build less than 30 days old and older than the last stable build.
   - Outdated: A device is running a Teams client build less than 90 days old and more than 30 days old.